Does German have gendered words?

 In German, gender is defined not by the gender of the noun, but by the meaning and the form of the word.
 Genders in German were originally intended to signify three grammatical categories that words could be grouped into. nouns that had no ending.
 These remained masculine.

-READ ALSO: Does PNG JPG reduce size?
+READ ALSO: Does keeping short hair reduce hair fall?

 Why is German different from other languages?